Please enable JavaScript in your browser to use this page.

 • During 2022/23, we shortlisted residents’ suggestions against a range of technical criteria and prepared draft designs to be considered in a full business case from winter 2023/4.

 • In Autumn 2023, we announced a proposal to trial several through-traffic restriction trials in this area ahead of the wider programme and in August 2023, installed these trials alongside a six month public consultation.
+A decision on the future of these trials is due in early 2026.

 View our full project development timeline which includes links to the relevant reports and the next steps for the wider LN programme.